abstractqqq/polars_ds_extension/README.md

 However, there are greater benefits for staying in DataFrame land:

 1. Works with Polars expression engine and more expressions can be executed in parallel.
-E.g. running fft for 1 series may be slower than NumPy, but if you are running fft for 5 series simulatneously, the story changes completely.
+E.g. running fft for 1 series may be slower than NumPy, but if you are running some fft, together with some other non-trivial operations, the story changes completely.
 2. Works in group_by context.
 E.g. run multiple linear regressions in parallel in a group_by context.
 3. Staying in DataFrame land typically keeps code cleaner and less confusing.